1123qqa/ICLR2027/README.md

 Code and experiment records for AgentBug-Smith and Live-Harness Bench.

-The 200 executable instances are a file benchmark, in the same role as [SWE-bench](https://github.com/swe-bench/SWE-bench)'s dataset: [Live-Harness Bench](https://huggingface.co/buckets/IMICLRAUTHOR/live-harness-bench).
+The 200 executable instances are a file benchmark: [Live-Harness Bench](https://huggingface.co/buckets/IMICLRAUTHOR/live-harness-bench).
 This repository is the harness that builds those instances and the logs behind the paper's tables.

 ## News